hrishikesh-salunkhe/Scan-And-Join-SQL-Query-Executors-Using-C-/README.md

 ### HASH JOIN

 Hash joins are used to combine the results of two child executors together.
-In this project, you just need to implement a basic hash join.
-For more details on hash joins, refer to the Lecture #9 notes on join algorithms.
-In this project, by convention the left child is used to build the hash table and the right child is used to probe.
+By convention the left child is used to build the hash table and the right child is used to probe.

 We are providing you with a `SimpleHashJoinHashTable` implementation.
 You can use it to build the hash table and probe.